algobot76/my-cs-notes/graphql/the-road-to-graphql/README.md

   - A GraphQL operation can be cheap or expensive.
 - Caching
   - Each query is different => hard to implement a cache.

+## Apollo

+### Apollo Advantages

+- Ecosystem.
+- A lot of investment on Apollo.
+- Used by many companies.
+- Documentation.
+- Libraries.
+- Features.
+- Interoperability with other frameworks.
+- Modern data handling with Apollo.
+- Modern state management with GraphQL and Apollo.
+- Convenient development experience.

+### Apollo Disadvantages

+- Bleeding edge.
+- Under construction.
+- Bold & fashionable.
+- Missing competition.